Walego vs Clay: skip the stack, get the meetings

 Side by side

 Clay answers: "Who should I talk to, and what do I know about them?"
 You build a table, pull data from dozens of providers in a waterfall — try provider A, fall back to B, then C, and pay only for the hit — and let its AI agent research whatever a column can't find.
-It's a genuinely powerful data tool.
+It's a table is finished — and nothing has been sent.

 Walego answers the next question: "Now run the outreach — and keep it running."
 You describe your target and your offer; Walego finds the people, contacts them across LinkedIn and email, waits, follows up, spots the replies that matter, hands you drafts to approve, and writes everything back to the CRM.
 One closed loop instead of a chain of tools.